-The International Federation of Red Cross and Red Crescent Societies at the United Nations, Inc. (IFRC at the UN Inc.) is a wholly-owned subsidiary, which the IFRC controls.
-The IFRC is exposed and has rights to variable returns from the IFRC at the UN Inc. The IFRC at the UN Inc. The IFRC at the UN Inc. which gives the IFRC the ability to affect returns from the IFRC at the UN Inc. The IFRC at the UN Inc. was established to support the objectives of the IFRC, by working to prevent and alleviate human suffering throughout the world, and to coordinate the humanitarian and disaster relief efforts of the IFRC with efforts conducted by the United Nations.
-The assessment of whether the IFRC controls the IFRC at the UN Inc. includes an examination of all facts and circumstances.
-The IFRC consolidates its interest in the IFRC at the UN Inc. by combining the financial statements of the IFRC and the IFRC at the UN Inc. line-by-line adding together like items of assets, liabilities, equity, income, expenses and cashflows.
-Inter-entity transactions and balances are eliminated upon consolidation.
+The International Federation of Red Cross and Red Crescent Societies at the United Nations, Inc. (IFRC at the UN Inc.) is a wholly-owned subsidiary of the IFRC.
+The IFRC controls the IFRC at the UN Inc. by virtue of having power over the entity, which gives the IFRC the ability to affect returns from the entity.
+The IFRC at the UN Inc. was established to support the objectives of the IFRC, by working to prevent and alleviate human suffering throughout the world, and to coordinate the humanitarian and disaster relief efforts of the IFRC with efforts conducted by the United Nations.
+The IFRC consolidates its interest in the IFRC at the UN Inc. by combining the financial statements of both entities through line-by-line adding of assets, liabilities, equity, income, expenses and cashflows; where inter-entity transactions and balances are eliminated.
 The IFRC at the UN Inc.'s accounting policies are consistent with those adopted by the IFRC.
+The assessment of the IFRC's control over the IFRC at the UN Inc. includes an examination of all facts and circumstances.

-The Foundation for the International Federation of Red Cross and Red Crescent Societies (the Foundation) is a special Foundation, which the IFRC controls.
-Although the IFRC does not control more than half of the voting power of the Foundation, the IFRC controls the Foundation by virtue of having 100% interest in the net assets of the Foundation.
+The Foundation for the International Federation of Red Cross and Red Crescent Societies (the Foundation) is an entity that the IFRC controls.
+The IFRC controls the Foundation by virtue of having 100% interest in the net assets of the entity although it controls not more than half of the voting power.
 The Foundation was established to support the objectives of the IFRC, by providing the necessary institutional framework for international revenue projects undertaken by, and to the benefit of, the IFRC and its member Red Cross and Red Crescent National Societies.
-The assessment of whether the IFRC controls the Foundation includes an examination of all facts and circumstances.
+The IFRC consolidates its interest in the Foundation by combining the financial statements of both entities through line-by-line adding of assets, liabilities, equity, income, expenses and cashflows; where inter-entity transactions and balances are eliminated.
+The Foundation's accounting policies are consistent with those adopted by the IFRC.
+The assessment of the IFRC's control over the Foundation includes an examination of all facts and circumstances.